- Browsers that support Flash are fewer every day because that old technology is being replaced.

 Adobe Flash is a multimedia platform that was used for the creation of web and desktop applications, video games, and multimedia playback.

 Many multimedia websites, such as YouTube, relied on Flash for multimedia playback, however, that isn’t the case anymore.

-Flash is being replaced by HTML5, and developers are ending the support for Flash at the end of this year.
+Flash is being replaced by HTML5, and developers are ending the support for Flash soon.
 This means that Flash won’t be developed or distributed anymore at all.

-Even now, major browsers are blocking Flash by default because of its security vulnerabilities, but there’s a way to enable it and use it all major web browsers.
+Even now, major browsers are blocking Flash by default because of its security vulnerabilities.

 Edge, Chrome, Firefox

 Enabling flash isn’t hard, and we already wrote an extensive guide on how to unblock Adobe Flash content, so we strongly recommend to check it out for step-by-step instructions.

 - In the address bar, enter:

 - Locate Allow sites to run Flash option and make sure that is enabled.

 - Visit any content that has Flash on it.